-View a comparison chart to see how the HSA, Health Care FSA, and Limited Purpose FSA compare.
+View a comparison chart to see how the HSA, Health Care FSA, Limited Purpose FSA, and Dependent Care FSA compare.

 Make the most of an HSA

-A Health Savings Account (HSA) is available with the HSA Standard and HSA Select options, which are high-deductible health plans (HDHPs).
+A Health Savings Account (HSA) is available with the HSA Primary and HSA Plus options, which are high-deductible health plans (HDHPs).
 However, don’t let the words “high deductible” intimidate you.
 While HSA plans have higher deductibles and out-of-pocket limits, they may result in lower total costs for you.
-Remember, preventive care services are covered 100% by all our plans, and beginning in 2022, BAE Systems will contribute to your HSA.
+Remember, preventive care services are covered 100% by all our plans.

 Age 55+: $4,650